istio/istio.io/content/en/docs/tasks/observability/telemetry/index.md

 This is expected behavior with Telemetry v2.

-For Google Cloud environments, it is recommended to use Prometheus (including Managed Prometheus) for metrics and OTLP-based providers for tracing.
+For Google Cloud environments, it is recommended to use Prometheus (including Managed Prometheus) for metrics and `OTLP`-based providers for tracing.
 {{< /warning >}}

 In addition, a [default provider](/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-DefaultProviders) can be set which